-It’s a beautiful moment and an amazing honour when someone asks you to be their bridesmaid but what does it include?
-In this blog, we wanted to cover a closer look into the duties of a bridesmaid and what to expect after you’ve taken on the honour of becoming one.
-Being a bridesmaid may not always be glitz and glamour but in the end, it’s certainly more than worth it!
+It's a beautiful moment and a fantastic honor when someone asks you to be their bridesmaid, but what does it include?
+First, we wanted to cover the duties of a bridesmaid and what to expect if you become one.
+Being a bridesmaid may not always be glitz and glamour, but in the end, it's certainly more than worth it!h it!

 (Pictured: Bride Jessica Oey in her Euphorie Studios custom made wedding gown)

 1 - The bridesmaid's dress:

 We thought we'd start with the most prominent yet mandatory part, the gown for your friends' wedding day.
 Generally, bridesmaids are required to pay for their dress for the wedding day.
 However, sometimes the Bride herself will choose this gown, and other times, the maid of honor will assist in picking a color or style for you.

 2 - Wedding planning:

 While this isn't always the case, sometimes brides may ask for help and ideas when planning their wedding, including stuff like cake tasting, decorations, choosing a venue, creating invitations, and more.
 Something to keep in mind is that you're human; you only have so much time to help the Bride no matter how much you may want to do.
 If you're asked to help out with wedding planning, it's a good idea to be upfront and honest about how much time you'll be able to dedicate to helping out so that you're not over-committing to things you won't have time for.
 Keep in mind you'll also be expected to attend the pre-wedding events such as the wedding rehearsal, rehearsal dinner, engagement party, and possibly even fittings if the Bride is getting a custom-made wedding dress.

 (Pictured: Our #euphorierealbride Huyen's bridesmaids)